MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 ```

 ### -DefaultStorageContainerName
-Specifies the name of the default container in the default azure_2 storage account that an HDInsight cluster uses.
+Specifies the name of the default container in the default Azure storage account that an HDInsight cluster uses.

 ```yaml
 Type: String